 EnergyTek Corp. formerly Broadleaf Capital Partners, Inc. (the Company), is a Nevada company.
-In November of 2013 the Company formed a wholly owned subsidiary Sustained Release, Inc. Although a private placement memorandum was done in December 2013, no funds were raised...
+In November of 2013 the Company formed a wholly owned subsidiary Sustained Release, Inc. Although a private placement memorandum was done in December 2013, no funds were raised.
 On February 13, 2014, the Company sold its wholly-owned subsidiary Pipeline Nutrition to a related party.
 For accounting purposes, the effective date of the transaction was retroactively made to be December 31, 2013.
 Our financial statements presented here reflect this event for both periods presented.
 During March 2014 we formed a new subsidiary Texas Gulf Exploration & Production, Inc. which, on March 28, 2014, acquired the majority of assets of Texas Gulf Oil & Gas Inc. Also in March 2014 we formed another new subsidiary Legal Capital Corp., which on March 28, 2014 acquired the majority of assets of Litigation Capital, Inc. On March 31, 2014 we entered into an agreement whereby the acquisition of our subsidiary, Sustained Release, Inc., was rescinded.
 No sales of Preferred Stock were ever sold in this proposed private placement and the Company has withdrawn this private offering.
+In January 2015 we entered into a Joint Venture with Wagley Offshore-Onshore, Inc. to acquire distressed energy assets.